 What is Retention Money in Construction Contracts?

 Retention money is described as the sum of money held by the employer as a safeguard for any defective or non-conforming work by the contractor.
-Retention money safeguards the employer by defects which can occur during the defects liability period if the contractor doesn’t response according to the contract terms.
+This provision safeguards the employer by defects which can occur during the defects liability period if the contractor doesn’t response according to the contract terms.

 Purpose of Retention Money